top of page

 As an authentication aid

-I've been reading on some of the tech blogs I frequent that some (legit) companies are asking their customers for a voice sample so that their customer service reps can confirm they're talking to the real person in the future.
+I've been reading on some of the tech blogs I frequent that some (legit) companies, such as banks, are asking their customers for a voice sample so that their customer service reps can confirm they're talking to the real person if they should call in at some later date.

 That sounds (heh) like a good idea but I'm skeptical.
 As A.I. generated voice impersonation improves, it's quite likely to fool any voice print authentication tools that might be used.
 It could make you less secure, not more.